-ISWP is an affiliation of self-employed social work practitioners and social care consultants, who will negotiate and agree terms and conditions and fees individually with prospective clients.
+ISWP is an affiliation of self-employed social work practitioners, who will negotiate and agree terms and conditions and fees individually with prospective clients.

 We are registered with Social Work England and are members of the British Association of Social Workers (BASW) and subscribe to the BASW Code of Ethics for Social Work.
 We hold Public Liability and Professional Indemnity Insurance policies.
 We hold enhanced DBS checks.

 1st April 2015 saw the implementation in England of The Care Act 2014.
 This Act, together with its 21 sets of regulations and extensive statutory guidance, was the biggest change to the law governing adult social care since the birth of the welfare state in 1948.
 It introduced significant reforms and it is important that self-funders and their representatives are fully aware of the duties, powers and responsibilities of local authorities under the Care Act.

 ISWP are able to advise on how the Care Act may affect you, your relatives, or your clients and offer a ‘Briefing Session’ tailored to your area of work, using examples of case scenarios to illustrate how the Act may apply to you or your clients' circumstances.

 The COVID-19 crisis has presented a unique set of challenges for adult social care since April 2020.
 We know that many of our clients and carers have faced unprecedented and highly challenging circumstances.
 The COVID-19 response has also included significant temporary changes to the Care Act 2014 and to NHS Continuing Healthcare.